Step-by-step guide

 3. 3Export a clean copy where metadata options are available.

-4. 4Use RemoveMyEXIF for more consistent stripping before sharing.
+4. 4Use REMOVEMYEXIF for more consistent stripping before sharing.

 Read focused guide